649913117/gitskills/README.md

 # gitskills
-Git Creat a branch is so quickly
+Git Creat a branch is so quickly & simple